Looking to Purchase Engine Bearings?

 Crankshaft Grinding / Refinishing

-After disassembly, if your crankshaft has grooves, scratches or pitting on the journal surface, it must be ground down to an undersize to restore the journals to an even smooth finish.
+After disassembly, if your crankshaft has grooves, scratches or pitting on the journal surface, it must be ground down to an undersize to restore the journals to an even, smooth finish.
 It is recommended that you have the oversize bearings to hand as in some cases they may not be available for certain engines or may not be available at bigger oversizes.
 The journals should be polished after grinding to achieve a smooth surface to promote good oil film between the journal and the bearing.

 In the event that the crankshaft needs to be reground you will require an oversized bearing to compensate for the area lost on the crank journal after being ground.
 The engine re-conditioner will calculate how much will need to be removed in order to obtain a perfectly even journal.
 The size of a bearing is referred to in either metric or imperial measurements and generally is available in the sizes shown below.
 Some bearings are not available oversize, this may be due to the fact the crankshaft should not be ground as it may have been treated.
 Grinding will remove any surface treatment that has been undertaken at the manufacturing plant.
 Your local engine re-conditioner will know this information or you can call us to see what bearings are available for you.
-The chart below is a list of common oversize bearings in both metric & imperial measurements.
+The chart below is a list of common oversized bearings in both metric & imperial measurements.
 The stock will be highly limited if the size is over 1.0mm or 040"

 Metric Imperial